 If you are not represented by a gallery, you can start by taking a look at all of the various places that have participated in ACP in the past, such as libraries, coffee shops, restaurants, condominium sales centers, retail stores, etc. Try approaching one of those venues to exhibit your work, or have an event (or both!).
 Perhaps you know of a place that might be interested that has never participated in the Festival before!

 Q: What other types of events can I coordinate other than an exhibition?

 A: Again, you can look through past festival guides for inspiration, but artists have hosted such events as: workshops, open studios, book signings, artist's talks, the list goes on.

 Q: How do I get my event into the Festival Guide?

 A: In May, ACP will have an online submission tool for submitting your listing.
 For starters, you will need a large jpg, sized at 1000 to 3000 pixels wide (or long), at 72dpi.
 Keep in mind that you must have permission to use the image (if you did not take it yourself) and that ACP may use the image on our website.

 (top photo credit: Burnaway & John Ramspott)

 ACP's Annual Gala Fundraiser is a world-class photography auction, featuring Denise Bethel, former Head of Photographs at Sotheby's NY as auctioneer.
 With a silent-auction, live bidding, and a full dinner, the ACP Photography Auction is a night to remember.
 Advance purchase of tickets required.
-Seating is limited.
+Saturday, Oct.
+17th!

 Following the success of the inaugural Photobook Fair in 2009, ACP continues to provide an opportunity for photographers who have published books (on their own, or with publishers) to show, discuss, and sell their books to the public.